How to Build a Cross Chain Token Bridge

 Security Considerations

 Building a secure chain bridge means introducing technical safeguards, which can often complicate the user experience.
-In the past, several high-profile hacks have happened, indicating the cross chain bridge vulnerabilities.
+In the past, several high-profile hacks have happened, indicating the vulnerabilities of your bridge on cross chain defi.
 The Wormhole Bridge hack, for instance, allowed exploiters to steal over $320 million in assets, leaving traders stunned.

-Here are some security considerations you need to take into account to avoid blockage in cross chain interoperability:
+Here are some security considerations you need to consider to avoid blockage in cross chain interoperability:

 Security Consideration | Description | Real-World Example |